 The Santa Ynez Valley AVA is located outside of Santa Barbara and it contains the largest concentration of wineries in Santa Barbara County.
 If you’ve watched the movie Sideways, this is where it was set.
 It’s known primarily for Pinot Noir, Chardonnay and Syrah, among others.

-Within the Santa Ynez AVA are four additional AVAs:
+Within the Santa Ynez AVA are 7 additional AVAs:

 Sta.
 Rita Hills AVA stretches from Lompoc to Buellton, producing some of the areas best Chardonnay and Pinot Noir wines.

 Ballard Canyon AVA, established in 2013, is focused primarily on Syrah, which grows well in this mixed climate with cool marine influences coming from Sta.
 Rita Hills and warmer air coming from Happy Canyon.

 Los Olivos District AVA is the newest to be recognized, in 2016.
 We love visiting the cute town of Los Olivos for wine tasting.
 It’s not overrun with visitors and it’s a great place to spend a day.
 The wines are mostly Sauvignon Blanc, Cabernet Franc, Cabernet Sauvignon and Rhone varietals.